 There is one appeal against the decision.
 The grounds contend that the licence was issued in breach of Articles 4(3), 4(4) and 4(5) of the EU EIA Directive.
 In particular, it is submitted that the DAFM did not have regard to the criteria in Annex III of the Directive, that the information submitted by the Applicant did not represent the whole project and that the competent authority did not consider information of the whole project in a screening.
-Furthermore, it is submitted that it should be a standard condition of a felling licence that a survey be conducted and mitigation actions recommended and implemented if any works are to be carried out during the breeding and rearing period to ensure compliance with the European Nature Directives and that this relates to all breeding birds.
+Furthermore, it is submitted that it should be a standard condition of a felling licence that a survey be conducted and mitigation actions recommended and implemented if any works are to be carried out during the breeding and rearing period to ensure compliance with the European Nature Directives.

 The FAC sought further information from the appellant specifically requesting a written submission stating to which class of development listed in the EIA Directive felling belongs.
-The appellant responded that his appeal should be considered on its own merits and that the applicability of EU Law and National Law are matters for the FAC but did not state the class of development included in the EIA Directive to which the proposal belongs.
+The appellant responded that his appeal should be considered on its own merits and that the applicability of EU Law and National Law are matters for the FAC and "cannot be circumvented by any process of interrogation of me", but did not state the class of development included in the EIA Directive to which the proposal belongs.

 In a statement to the FAC, the DAFM submitted that the standard operational activities of clearfelling and replanting already established forests are not included under the specified categories of forestry activities or projects for which screening for EIA is required as set out in Schedule 5 Part 2 of the Planning and Development Regulations 2001, as amended, and in Regulation 13(2) of the Forestry Regulations 2017.
 The DAFM contended that screening for EIA was not required in this case and that breaches of Article 4(3), 4(4) and 4(5) had not occurred.
 In relation to the contention that a condition should be attached to the licence in relation to birds, the DAFM submitted that it is "a principle of law that unless the grant of a first statutory licence, permit, permission, lease or consent, expressly exempts the holder thereof of any obligation to obtain a second licence, permit, permission, lease or consent required or to adhere to any other restrictions on the timing of activities or similar where such is set out by statute elsewhere, those other obligations and restrictions apply".
-The statement goes on to describe the appropriate assessment procedure adopted by the DAFM in processing the licence and the date at which the appropriate assessment determination was signed off.
-It is further submitted that the screening relied on information from the Applicant in relation to considering the potential for incombination effects with other plans and projects and that a separate in-combination assessment was undertaken subsequent to the licence being issued.
+The statement goes on to describe the appropriate assessment procedure adopted by the DAFM in processing the licence and submits that the screening relied on information from the Applicant in relation to considering the potential for incombination effects with other plans and projects and that a separate in-combination assessment was undertaken subsequently to the licence being issued.